mohanp28/TestDoc/README.md

    FieldType of INTEGER/DOUBLE/CURRENCY are classified to Numeric.
    FieldType of DATE/DATETIME are classified to Date.
    All other FieldType as Text

-2. Change facts to dimension.
+2. Change facts to dimension:
    By default metadata detection classifies INTEGER/DOUBLE/CURRENCY dataTypes as Numeric.
 If the use case requires a specifc       filed to be classifed as dimension, then user can edit the data type from Numeric to Text.
 The same applies for the datatype    "Date"

-3.
+3. Update field type format:
+   When the metadata gets generated it sets default format based on the dataType.
+   - INTEGER --> #
+   - DOUBLE --> #.00
+   - Date --> yyyy-MM-dd
+   - DATETIME --> yyyy-MM-dd’T’HH:mm:ssZ
+   - CURRENCY --> $#,###.00
+4.